 Scientists plan to continue their study of opah, processing stomachs to identify the species' diet and dissecting gills and whole fish to learn about their anatomy and swimming mechanics.
 Scientists also hope to continue tagging opah to learn about their movements and range.
 This research will provide the basic life history information necessary for future population assessments and management.
 Historical catch data may also show correlations between opah catch and abundance with changes in sea surface conditions such as El Niño and La Niña.

-Unknown, but there is no evidence that opah populations are in decline or that fishing rates are too high.
+As of 2013, opah populations have never been assessed, but there is no evidence that opah populations are in decline or that fishing rates are too high.

 With funding from NOAA's Office of Ocean Exploration, scientists at NOAA's Pacific Islands Fisheries Science Center have conducted tagging studies on opah to learn more about where they live and where they travel.
 When they catch opah, they tag this fish with a Pop-up Archival Transmitting (PAT) tag then release it back into the ocean.
 PAT tags stay on the fish for several months then detach, float to the surface, and transmit data on the depth, water temperature, and location occupied by the fish while the tag was attached.
 From these data, scientists have gained new insights into the depths and water temperatures opah occupy as well as their migration routes.
 Several opah have showed curious patterns.

 There is no directed fishery for opah.
 In Hawaii, opah is caught on longlines set deep below the surface to target bigeye tuna.
 Off California, they're taken incidentally in the California drift gillnet fishery targeting swordfish.
 Since they're highly marketable, fishermen rarely throw opah back.

 Who’s in charge?
 NOAA Fisheries and the Western Pacific Fishery Management Council

 Current management: Fishery Ecosystem Plan for Pelagic Fisheries of the Western Pacific Region